ChristianFlor/gas-impact-analyzer-in-crops/docs/delivery-2/README.md

 <p>In data mining and machine learning, association rules are used to discover common occurrences within a given data set.
 Because we have 3 databases we must find combinations of factors (gas concentration, humidity, temperature, elevation, among others) which are determining factors in the growth of crops.<p>

-There are various algorithms that search database association rules
+The algorithm we chose to search the association rules in the databases is:

   <h3>Apriori</h3>